|www.ethanwiner.com - since 1997|

 Many unbelievably horrible acts have been committed in the name of god because people believed they were doing what god wanted.
 (One definition of a fanatic is, "Someone who does what god would do if only god could.")
 I've heard religious people condemn sex scenes in movies as being against god's teachings.
 But if these people really do believe in an omnipotent god, how dare they presume to speak for that god?
 Likewise, these same people have railed against pregnancy and AIDS education with disastrous results.
 The believers often react violently to people like me, because they have no logical arguments with which to counter my claims.
 It becomes reduced to "might makes right," which defies the notion of a democratic society.
 Contrary to the popular belief that people who devote their life to god should be exalted, the Religious Wrong, as I like to call it, is full of hatred and intolerance for homosexuals, atheists, and even women.
 If a god created all of mankind, did that same god not also create homosexuals and atheists?

 One of the worst influences of religion upon society is the notion that sex, nakedness, and even pleasure itself are bad.
 Masturbation is a sin, and some religions require their followers to fast periodically and even flog themselves.
 Indeed, the word "follower" implies the unhealthy notion that people are not to think for themselves.
-I am not aware of any legitimate research that proves or even suggests that youngsters can be harmed by looking at the pictures in Playboy and similar magazines.
+I'm not aware of any legitimate research that proves or even suggests that youngsters can be harmed by looking at the pictures in Playboy and similar magazines.
 Does there exist an adult who has never seen such pictures?
 Where is the harm in nudity?
 How is nakedness related to morality?
 Why do otherwise intelligent people hold high a group of men and women who are so confused that they've vowed to never have sex or even masturbate?
-Here's a quote from Our Sexuality, a graduate-level psychology text by Robert Crooks and Karla Baur - "It has been widely reported by a variety of therapist researchers that severe religious orthodoxy equating sex with sin is common to the backgrounds of many sexually troubled people."
-And these are the very people Ann Landers recommends for marital and other counseling.
+Here's a quote from Our Sexuality, a graduate-level psychology text by Robert Crooks and Karla Baur: "It has been widely reported by a variety of therapist researchers that severe religious orthodoxy equating sex with sin is common to the backgrounds of many sexually troubled people."
+And these are the very people newspaper advice columnist Ann Landers recommends for marital and other counseling.

 Many Americans bemoan the fact that our students do badly in science and math.
 Yet the belief in prayer and god defies scientific understanding and knowledge.
-Teaching impressionable youth to accept, on faith alone, illogical theories and beliefs undermines all scientific objectivity and stifles progress.
+Teaching impressionable youth to accept, on faith alone, illogical theories and beliefs undermines scientific objectivity and stifles progress.
 Is it proper to tell an 18-year-old that Santa Claus really does exist?
-Of course not, yet that is no different than saying that god exists.
+Of course not, yet that is no different than saying god exists.
 Many eyebrows were raised when it was revealed that Nancy Reagan employed an astrologer.
 Why is there not equal outrage when the president of the United States goes to church and prays for guidance "from above?"
 It's scary indeed to think that a president is reluctant to think for himself!

 THE BOTTOM LINE

-The ineffectiveness of prayer and other forms of mysticism is, at heart, a consumer issue - we are asked to donate money to churches or cults as an act of kindness and to help them in their "mission," and in exchange we are promised to eventually get to heaven.
+The ineffectiveness of prayer and other forms of mysticism is, at heart, a consumer issue - we are asked to donate money to churches or cults as an act of kindness to help them in their "mission," and in exchange we are promised to eventually get to heaven.
 But how can they possibly deliver?
 Our government recently wasted more than $350,000 of taxpayer money on research to test "laying over of hands" as a way to heal burn victims.
 And millions more have been wasted paying psychics who claim to be able to help the police solve crimes.
 If religious organizations were required to pay taxes like every other business, the financial burden on the rest of us would be reduced dramatically.
-Worse, the believers not only want taxpayers to finance their teachings in the form of tax credits and private school subsidies, but now they also want public school teachers assigned to teach in those schools.
+Worse, believers not only want taxpayers to finance their teachings in the form of tax credits and private school subsidies, but now they also want taxpayer-funded public school teachers assigned to teach in those schools.

 The problem of people believing in prayer and god is epidemic - a recent poll commissioned by Free Inquiry magazine found that 92.1 percent of the U.S. population believe there is a god, and most of those further believe that god can answer prayers.
 In addition, 80.3 percent believe in life after death, and only 39 percent agree that evolution is the best explanation of human existence.
 If we are concerned about the failure of our country's educational system, these are frightening figures indeed!